So, how are things with your website?

 You’re a business.
 You have goals and you need a website that supports them.
 If you’re looking to drive sales of a specific service or product, you need a website geared towards converting on the applicable pages.
 A website supportive of your ambitions will have effective CTAs, action-inspiring content, and a strategic navigation to filter users where you want them.

 According to this study, 89% of B2B marketers are on board with content marketing.
-In 2018, content is king.
+Content is king.
 If your website is just a barebones list of products and services, you’re missing out on a seriously effective (and cost-effective) way of attracting users.
 High-quality content builds trust in your business’ expertise, and every relevant topic you cover is another opportunity to improve your search ranking.
 In fact, websites with blog content have 434% more search engine-indexed pages than other business sites that don’t publish content.
 Bottom line?
 If your website doesn’t support the ability to add content, it’s time.

 It’s not Unique